What is A9.com and how do you optimize searches for Amazon’s Search Engine?

-- Amazon Web Services – Offers cloud-computing services
+- Amazon Web Services – Cloud-computing services

 - A9 Local – Business profiles, photos, user reviews, as well as the ability to call a business on the web

 With so many tools available, it goes without saying that A9 can be a valuable asset if used properly.
-Although it may not be as popular as Google, it’s also important to note the differences of ideologies.
+Although it may not be as popular as Google, it’s also important to note the differences in ideologies.
 Google prides itself on getting information to users in the most efficient, most effective way possible.
 As stated earlier, Amazon’s only interest is to figure out the most effective methods to sell the most products it can to a user.

 Amazon is pretty standard as far as product title is concerned.
 To ensure you have all your bases covered, make sure you include your product name, brand, and other keywords that may apply.
 Keep in mind that Amazon does not take into account a repeated keyword, so using it once is enough.
 This also applies to pluralization and misspelling of words.